Beat-to-Beat Fetal Heart Rate Analysis Using Portable Medical Device and Wavelet Transformation Technique: Clinical measurement, data acquisition and methods

 In order to find the most proper mother wavelet among others, two factors are important to be taken into account: \textbf{energy} and \textbf{entropy}.
 Energy clarifies how much a signal and a mother wavelet are similar to each other.
 The energy of a detail signal at each resolution level, $j$ is:

 where $C_j(k)$ is wavelet coefficients in level $j$.
 In consequence, the total energy can be obtained by:

-Relative wavelet energy will assist to choose an effective mother wavelet \cite{salwani2005relative}.
-It can detect the degree of similarities between different segments of a signal \cite{rosso2001wavelet} and is defined as Eq.\ref{eq:RWE}.

-Entropy shows the effect of mother wavelet on the accuracy of reconstruction.
-It illustrates how much of data will be missed by a chosen mother wavelet.
-The definition of entropy is presented in equation \ref{eq:entropy}.
+Relative wavelet energy will assist to choose an effective mother wavelet.
+It can detect the degree of similarities between different segments of a signal \cite{salwani2005relative} and is defined as Eq. \ref{eq:RWE}.
+Entropy shows the effect of the mother wavelet on the accuracy of reconstruction.
+It illustrates how much data will be missed by a chosen mother wavelet.
+The definition of entropy is presented in Eq. \ref{eq:entropy}, where $p_{j}$ is the energy probability distribution of the wavelet coefficients defined in Eq. \ref{eq:RWE}.